spinnaker/spinnaker.github.io/concepts/index.md

 ### Server Group

 The base resource, the *Server Group*, identifies the deployable artifact (VM image, Docker image, source location) and basic configuration settings such as number of instances, autoscaling policies, metadata, etc. This resource is associated with a Load Balancer and a Security Group.
-When deployed, a Server Group is a collection of instances of the running software (VM instances, Kubernetes replica sets).
+When deployed, a Server Group is a collection of instances of the running software (VM instances, Kubernetes pods).

 Server groups follow the **application-stack-detail-version** naming convention.